 The Queen’s Chamber is also rectangular in shape but smaller than the King’s Chamber at 15 m long by 7 m wide with an entrance on its south face leading to a descending corridor ending in a small lobby at which point there are two shafts leading up to other parts of the pyramid; one shaft leads to an exit near ground level .

-The interior of the Great Pyramid is composed of three main chambers: the King’s Chamber, the Queen’s Chamber, and the Grand Gallery.
-The King’s Chamber is located in the center of the pyramid and is where Khufu’s sarcophagus was found.
 The Queen’s Chamber is located above the King’s Chamber and was probably used for storage or as a place for Khufu’s wife, Queen Meritites, to perform rituals.
 The Grand Gallery is a long, narrow chamber that leads up to the King’s Chamber.
 It was likely used as a passageway for Khufu’s funeral procession.

 The walls of these chambers are made of large stone blocks, some of which were painted or covered in hieroglyphs.
 The ceiling is constructed from large limestone slabs, and the walls and floors are covered in various shades of white limestone.
-Most of the surfaces have been smoothed and polished to give them a luxurious finish.
-Additionally, several false doors have been discovered in some chambers that were used as decoration or possibly to fool grave robbers.

 The Myths